plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 {% image "article/sr-trang-bo-de/Sc-Bo-DJe-4-edit.JPG", "", "Sr. Trang Dieu Vien (left), Sr. Trang Bo De" %}

 After living for a while in the monastery, I also started to love the tranquil and peaceful life.
 That tranquility helps me see my mind more clearly and nourishes my inner peace.
 But when I start to form the thought, *I like the quiet, noise is too tiring*, a wall goes up between the world and myself, limiting the precious opportunities to be with my brothers and sisters.
-At those times when I find myself “Too lazy to play”, I often think of our elder - Brother Minh Hy.
+At those times when I find myself “Too lazy to play”, I often think of our elder–Brother Minh Hy.

 Br.
 Minh Hy is very playful.
 He is always present with an open and friendly heart.
 That evening when he arrived in the rain, I couldn't contain my surprise, “Brother, you also come to Advent?”
 “Sure!” he replied, as naturally as the hungry eat and the thirsty drink.
 The image that lingers in my mind is of Br.
 Minh Hy holding a songbook; his mouth uttering the melody and lyrics while his eyes struggled to open to stay awake.
 “Brother, are you sleepy?”
 Catching my cheeky smile, rather than answering, he pretended to open his eyes even wider.
 At that moment, I understood: *To play without needing to play is truly to play…*